vrnvu/vrnvu.github.io/content/blog/2023-04-21-creative-space-time.md

 # Creative space and time

-I remember one time when I was in a meeting where we had to list the positives and negatives of our product.
-Our software had been in production for over six years and it was quite mature.
-As we went around the room, most of the discussion focused on the challenges of evaluating a product that had been in use for so long.

-When it was my turn, I spoke up and shared a positive point of a mature product: we had control over our creative space and time.
-"I like to speak in alien sometimes," I joked.
-"So let me translate what I mean into everyday language and give you some examples.".

-## Space and time

-Software engineering is all about creativity and solving problems.
-Some people like me even consider it an [art](https://arnaudiaz.com/blog/programming-as-an-art/) form.
+Software engineering is driven by human creativity and problem-solving.
+For some, it is even regarded as a form of [art](https://arnaudiaz.com/blog/programming-as-an-art/).

-- **Space** means that engineers can choose what they work on, how they work on it, and which tools and libraries to use.
-This gives them the freedom to create innovative solutions and go beyond what is expected.

-- **Time** lets engineers decide when to release a feature, how long to work on it, and how to improve it.
-With creative time, there's no need to rush and it encourages experimentation and refinement.

-## Do you want to be a good company?
+- **Space** allows engineers, as people, to choose their projects, methods, and tools.
+This freedom encourages personal expression and unique approaches to solving problems.

+- **Time** gives engineers the ability to set their own pace for releasing features, working on them, collaborating and making improvements.
+This flexibility supports thoughtful exploration and refinement.

+## For company growth

-Hire good engineers.
+Hire skilled engineers.
 Give them space and time.

-## Do you want to be a good team?
+## For team growth

-Hire good engineers.
+Hire skilled engineers.
 Give them space and time.

-## Do you want to be a good engineer?
+## For personal growth

 Bend space and time.